chinhonnang0000/asteroidgen/README.md

 - mission 7 - Heavy attacking units and enemiies that is not made by Anuke.

 Proposed untouched (not started yet)
-- skilltree for erida,
+- Full inclusion of erida,
 - Full inclusion of Project Decay + Tantria and its surrounding planets.

 Shelved or cancelled